TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

          boolean

    Description
-         If the icon should be linked also
+         Set if the icon should be linked as well.

    Default
+         0

 .. container:: table-row